Kunkgg/dict_helper/README.md

  - `git clone https://github.com/Kunkgg/dict_helper.git`
  - Set a keyboard shortcut in system keyboard shortcuts setting
     - command: `python3 /path/to/dict_helper.py`
- - replace your deckname and modlename in `connectoAnki.py` file
+ - replace your DECKNAME in `connectoAnki.py` file
+ - import the file `划词原句模板.apk` to your anki
  -  To make sure AnkiConnect working, you have to luanch anki client first
  -  After above items are ready.
 Select one word anywhere by mouse, then push the keyboard shortcut.